TurBoss/TurBoLink/README.md

 ATDTserver.address:port
 ```

-refer to each modem At commands doc
+please refer to each modem At commands reference docs